The Sadducees

 Sadducees applied a literalist and more limited interpretation of Mosaic law.
 For example, they dismissed the need for Messiah, that is, following the Pentateuch they considered enough.
 In contrast, Pharisees developed the beginning of rabbinical schools that would have to be considered a more practical and flexible religious study.
 Between these two priesthoods, the splintering of Judaism begins.

-The Zadokite priesthood now has three predominant groups: the worldly Sadducees who remain as the Temple priests and control the Jerusalem Temple; the Ossaean Essene who leave Jerusalem in protest to the Temple priests and how the Temple is administered, and who build their retreat in Qumran; and those later to be known as Nazarene Essene, who abided in Galilee and northward into Damascus.
-Pharisees would be considered as the former Levitical priesthood.
+The Zadokite priesthood now has three predominant groups: the worldly Sadducees who remain as the Temple priests and control the Jerusalem Temple; the Ossaean Essene who leave Jerusalem in protest to the Temple priests and how the Temple is administered, and who build their retreat in Qumran, and those later to be known as Nazarene Essene, who abided in Galilee and northward into Damascus; the third group was Pharisees, related to the former Levitical priesthood.

-Ossaeans were a group of men who practiced celibacy.
-Thus, all new adherents had to come from outside the sect.
-They perceived themselves as ‘Keepers of the Way’, but their efforts degraded toward legalistic rather than a more omnibus spirituality.
+Ossaeans were primarily a group of men who practiced celibacy and took up priestly training.
+Many others seem to have visited Qumran, as there are larger burial areas nearby.
+Celibacy meant that all new adherents had to come from outside the sect.
+They perceived themselves as ‘Keepers of the Way,’ but their efforts degraded toward legalistic rather than a more omnibus spirituality.
 Being the main body of the scribes and lawyers, Jesus often contends with them.
-Scribes, lawyers, and Pharisees are almost always found together within the New Testament.
-The Sadducees themselves would remain outside this conflict, limiting themselves to the law only, the Pentateuch.
+Scribes, lawyers, and Pharisees within the New Testament are almost always found together.
+The Sadducees would remain outside this conflict, limiting themselves to the law only, the Pentateuch.

-Briefly, the Pharisees were the fourth notable sect and comprised middle-class families.
-Some believe they may have been associated with the Herodian sect, who supported Herod, for the Pharisees sought Herod’s help in moving against Jesus.
+The Pharisees were comprised mainly of middle-class families.
+Some believe the Pharisees may have been associated with the Herodian sect, who supported Herod, for the Pharisees sought Herod’s help in moving against Jesus.
 They begin as a priestly class (220 BC).
 It is later the Pharisees accept laymen.
 In Jesus’ day, one could pay for acceptance into this priesthood, and Jesus considered them corrupted (Mt.
 23.14).
-They also took up Ossaean purity rituals.
 During the Hasmonean Dynasty (147 BCE-37 BCE approx.), skirmishes were fought between Pharisees and Sadducees, and hangings and assassinations (sicari) were carried out.

-The mystical revelation of God, and the continuation of traditional prophetic speaking, are slowly pushed from the Jerusalem religious stronghold.
+The mystical revelation of God and the continuation of traditional prophetic speaking are slowly being pushed from Jerusalem’s religious stronghold.
 Those preserving the higher mystic relationship with God eventually retreat toward the farther reaches of the kingdom, north and east from the Sea of Galilee and into the land of Hauran, bordering as far north as Damascus.
 These people are the Nazarenes, who also maintained a strong presence in Galilee.

 The date of this retreat is approximately 150 BC.
-It seems clear that this retreat, led by the Teacher of Righteousness (unknown personage), started not long after Greek influence became pronounced.
-The first groups probably migrated not long after the beginning signs of breakdown within the Zadokite priesthood.
+It seems clear that this retreat, led by the Teacher of Righteousness (unknown personage), was precipitated by strong objections to Sadducaic Temple authority.
+The first groups probably migrated shortly after the beginning signs of breakdown within the Zadokite priesthood.
 “Consequently, in the eyes of the Jerusalem authorities, the Hauran was a refuge for malcontents and a veritable cesspool of apostasy, the home not only of the Nazarenes but also many other equally heretical groups.
-It was the place where the exiled prophets and their families had long ago retreated,” from Mysteries of the Bridechamber, chapter four, V. LePage, Inner Traditions.
+It was where the exiled prophets and their families had long ago retreated,” from Mysteries of the Bridechamber, chapter four, V. LePage, Inner Traditions.

 Within the Temple complex